mindsandthings/Obsidian_Repo/0. Inbox/Kraken revision notes Sep 2022.md

 -- so do B's thoughts on them while she's in the basements -- maybe make a list of continuity touchstones?
 The summer start festival, Aimee's faeriesonas/humansonas, something for Bellflower? testing this note
+Bellflower is aware that her mother was targeting Aimee and other interns, and should worry about them